singlovehk/personal_demo/README.md

-Please click Demo Project to take a look at some samples of my Data Science Project.
+Please click Demo Project to take a look at some samples of my work as a Data Scientist.
 This repository stores my solutions on leetcode and solutions of some online courses' assignments.